ewamatejko/learing_sql/README.md

--- ISSUE 6: Work out the number of days in each month of 2012 /*
+-- ISSUE 6: Work out the number of days in each month of 2012 -- EXTRACT, GENERATE_SERIES, INTERVAL
+/*
 For each month of the year in 2012, output the number of days in that month.
 Format the output as an integer column containing the month of the year, and a second column containing an interval data type.
 */
+SELECT EXTRACT (month FROM sub1.time_month) AS month_number,
+		((sub1.time_month + interval '1 month') - sub1.time_month) AS days_number
+FROM (SELECT GENERATE_SERIES (timestamp '2012-01-01',
+	timestamp '2012-12-31',
+	interval '1 month') AS time_month) sub1;

+-- NOTE: subtracting two timestamps will always produce an interval in terms of days (or portions of a day).
+You won't just get an answer in terms of months or years, because the length of those time periods is variable.
+-- NOTE: no need of using data from my database to operate on the calendar days!

--- ISSUE 7: Work out the number of days remaining in the month /*
+-- ISSUE 7: Work out the number of days remaining in the month -- DATE_TRUNC, INTERVAL
+/*
 For any given timestamp, work out the number of days remaining in the month.
 The current day should count as a whole day, regardless of the time.
 Use '2012-02-11 01:00:00' as an example timestamp for the purposes of making the answer.
 Format the output as a single interval value.
 */
+SELECT ((DATE_TRUNC ('month', sub1.current_date) + interval '1 month')
+		- DATE_TRUNC ('day', sub1.current_date)) AS days_remaining
+FROM (SELECT timestamp '2012-02-11' AS current_date) sub1;

 -- ISSUE 8: Work out the end time of bookings
 /*